I wanted to die.

 At my core, I know I’m an entrepreneur, an artist, a hustler.
 This wasn’t me and it was killing me from the inside out.

-Being a profesional wantrapreneur led me to TED Talks.
-I watched all of them, but one video in particular changed everything.
-I came across Scott Dinsmore’s TED Talk , “How to Find and Do Work You Love.”
+Being a professional wantrepreneur led me to TED Talks.
+I watched all of them, but one video, in particular, changed everything.
+I came across Scott Dinsmore’s TED Talk, “How to Find and Do Work You Love.”